Kagweitis/Banking-Platform/README.md

 ## 🔐 Database Configuration Per Microservice

-Each microservice connects to the **same PostgreSQL database instance** but uses a separate schema and a dedicated database user for security and isolation.
+Each microservice connects to its own  **PostgreSQL database instance** and uses the public schema and a dedicated database user for security and isolation.

 | Microservice      | Database User      | Schema Name |
 |-------------------|--------------------|-------------|